 Educating women course (idp 140)

-We are pleased to post videos from our six-week course offered last fall at Smith College on Educating Women.
+We are pleased to post videos from our six-week course offered in the fall of 2012 at Smith College on Educating Women.

 This one-credit course is built around a lecture series addressing the following topics: